pingcap/tikv-client-java/README.md

 mvn package
 ```

 Alternatively, you can use `bazel` for much faster build.
+When you try this approach, you should run `git submodule update --init --recursive` before you build project.

 Making a uber jar:
 ```